-Each level of defence can be effective only if the quality of design, materials, structures, components and systems, operation and maintenance can be relied upon.
-A quality assurance program shall be established and implemented in order to provide adequate assurance that these structures, systems, and components will satisfactorily perform their safety functions.
+Each level of defense can be effective only if the quality of design, materials, structures, components, and systems, operation, and maintenance can be relied upon.
+A quality assurance program shall be established and implemented to provide adequate assurance that these structures, systems, and components will satisfactorily perform their safety functions.
 They can also ensure that the intent of the design is achieved in the plant as built and that the plant is being operated as intended and maintained as designed.

 Operational Limits and Conditions – Technical Specification

-Operational limits and conditions are usually defined in Technical Specification.
-This document establishes requirements for items such as safety limits, limiting safety system settings, limiting control settings, limiting conditions for operation, surveillance requirements, design features, and administrative controls.
+Operational limits and conditions are usually defined in Technical Specifications.
+This document establishes requirements for safety limits, limiting safety system settings, limiting control settings, limiting conditions for operation, surveillance requirements, design features, and administrative controls.
 The operating organization shall ensure that the plant is operated in accordance with the set of these operational limits and conditions.

-The plant shall be operated within the operational limits and conditions to prevent situations arising that could lead to anticipated operational occurrences or accident conditions, and to mitigate the consequences of such events if they do occur.
-The operational limits and conditions shall be developed for ensuring that the plant is being operated in accordance with the design assumptions and intent, as well as in accordance with its licence conditions.
+The plant shall be operated within the operational limits and conditions to prevent situations arising that could lead to anticipated operational occurrences or accident conditions and mitigate the consequences of such events if they occur.
+The operational limits and conditions shall be developed to ensure that the plant is being operated in accordance with the design assumptions and intent and with its license conditions.

 See also: NUREG-1431, Standard Technical Specifications – Westinghouse Plants.